-Because of that shift in strategy, we can assume we won’t have to wait as long between when the Snapdragon 8cx Gen 3 is announced and when it begins to ship.
-Of course, that means less time between when it’s announced and when it’s modified into the Microsoft SQ3.
-Of course, it’s also possible Microsoft could announce the SQ3 before Qualcomm announces the 8cx Gen 3, since these two companies work so closely together on both products.
+Because of that shift in strategy, we can assume we won’t have to wait as long between when the Snapdragon 8cx Gen 3 is announced and when it begins to ship, and indeed, Qualcomm said devices based on the SoC are coming in the first half of 2022.
+That also means less time between when it’s announced and when it’s modified into the Microsoft SQ3.

 Qualcomm actually has a pretty exciting roadmap.
 Following the Snapdragon 8cx Gen 3, it should start sampling completely custom chips using technology from its Nuvia acquisition in late 2022.
 After that, it’s going to be aiming to compete with Apple Silicon, something the San Diego firm is struggling to do right now.